the1lab/1lab/src/Cat/Displayed/Bifibration.lagda.md

 ```

 In fact, if $\cE$ is a cartesian fibration where every reindexing
-functor has a left adjoint, then $\cE$ is in fact a bifibration!
+functor has a left adjoint, then $\cE$ is a bifibration!
 To see this, note that we have a natural iso
 $\cE_{u}(x',-) \simeq \cE_{x}(x', u^{*}(-))$ for every $u : x \to y$ in
 the base.
 However, $u^{*}$ has a left adjoint $L_{u}$ for every $u$,